-Good nutrition is an essential part of a dog's health and well-being.
-It is one of the most important factors for your dog to gain and maintain good health.
+Good nutrition is an essential part of a dog’s health and well-being.
+Dog nutrition is one of of the most important factors for your dog to gain and maintain good health.
 Canines need a balanced diet which includes the 8 aspects of full nutrition; Protein, fats, carbohydrates, fibre, vitamins, minerals, enzymes and water.
 Dogs are primarily carnivores with their teeth/jaws and digestive system designed to handle meat as a principal food source.

 During consultations with difficult dogs the subject of diet and nutrition often arises.
 So here is a brief explanation as to how to understand food labels and what your dog actually requires.